narwhalacademy/zebra-crossing/README.md

 - **After clicking links, scan the URL address bar in your web browser.**
   - Is there a red warning icon or 'Not Secure' label?
 This means the website is running unencrypted on `http` (rather than `https`).
   - Is the domain spelled incorrectly?
 - **So if there’s any lingering doubt, don’t click the link.** In almost all cases, you don’t actually need to click the link.
-If you think it might be related to a transaction or application, you can always go to the original website to look up the details.
+If the message is linked to a transaction or account, you can always go to the original website to look up the details.

 #### Beware of file attachments

 - **Don’t download/open unnecessary attachments.**
   - When in doubt, reply to the original sender to ask what it is.
   - On email, preview attachments within the app or website.
-On Gmail and Protonmail, simply clicking the attachment brings up its preview, which runs in a safe environment inside the mail program.
+On Gmail and Proton Mail, simply clicking the attachment brings up its preview, which runs in a safe environment inside the mail program.
   - Ask the sender to use a filesharing service (Dropbox, Google Drive, Tresorit), which also have their own online preview system.
 - **Upload suspicious attachments to [VirusTotal](http://www.virustotal.com)** to have them analyze it. *Keep in mind files submitted to VirusTotal may be shared with multiple security researchers, so don’t submit sensitive information.*

-#### Update all the things
+#### Say yes to updates

-- **Device operating systems:** When you get a notification on your devices to update the operating system, do it as soon as possible.
+- **Device operating systems:** If you get a notification on your devices to update the operating system, do it as soon as possible.
-- **Automatic updates:** Turn on auto-update for your apps if the feature is available.
-If asked to update an app, do so as soon as possible.
+- **Apps:** If you see notifications about available updates, follow through and update the app.
 - **Firmware updates:** Check occasionally for firmware updates for your router and other internet-connected devices.

 #### Other considerations

-- **Use in-app browsers as little as you can.** When a mobile app lets you browse a webpage without opening your web browser (i.e. using an in-app browser), the app can track what websites you visit and in some cases what you type in them.
-So remember, if you ever find yourself tapping around in an in-app browser, find the icon to launch your phone/tablet’s normal browser ASAP.
+- **Don’t enter passwords into in-app browsers.** When a mobile app lets you browse a webpage without opening your web browser (i.e. an in-app browser), the app can record what websites you visit and what you type in them.
+So don’t type anything sensitive in there.
 - **Don’t plug in USB sticks/drives that you don’t know into your computer.** It might have malicious software on it.
 - **Wipe your devices properly before donating or giving them away.** If you’ve encrypted your phones and computers (as suggested earlier), a standard factory reset will work for most use cases.
   - If you want an extra layer of security for your computer hard drives, see [Wired’s guide on this topic](https://www.wired.co.uk/article/securely-wipe-android-iphone-hard-disk).